 The research found that several herbs prevented cell death from occurring following a heart attack.

-The researchers also found that the extract called Forsythoside B was able to stimulate recovery following heart attack.
+The researchers also found that the extract called Forsythoside B – from a family of herbs in the Forsythia family – was able to stimulate recovery following heart attack.

 Some of the most interesting aspects of the research is that several herbs have been found to promote the growth of new blood vessels, which helps tissues damaged from a heart attack.
 This is called angiogenesis.

 Some of the herbs that were found to stimulate angiogenesis included Radix et Rhizoma Rhodiolae Kirilowii – or roots of the Rhodiola rosea plant, formulated together with Trichosanthes kirilowii.

 The research also found that certain TCM herbs are useful following a heart attack to increase circulation.
 One of the constituents found to have this effect was the constituent Tanshinone – derived from Salvia miltiorrhiza – along with the Radix et Rhizoma Rhodiolae Kirilowii formula.

 Herbs that boost heart health

 The research also found that Astragalus membranaceus and Lycium barbarum were helpful in balancing the ion channels that relate to cardiac health, and the healing of the cardiac tissues after a heart attack.